tu-team/2/doc/articles/IJSE-2014/computational emotional thinking model.md

 ## Introduction

-Emotions are in focus of a lot of researchers from neuro-scientists [], to computer science specialists[], and emotional intelligence(EQ) becomes important, at least not less than IQ.
+Emotions are in focus of a lot of researchers from neuro-scientists [emotionsbraintorobot, parsingreward, neuromodulatory, cubeofemotions, natureofemotions], to computer science specialists[emotionandsociable, senticcomputing, hourglass, affectivemodelofinterplay, affectivecomputing], and emotional intelligence(EQ) becomes important, at least not less than IQ.
-There were only some computational emotions models created[computationalmodelsemotion, computationalmodelsemotionscognition, evaluatingcomutationalmodel] and we failed to find computational emotion thinking model already created.
+There were only some computational emotions models created[computationalmodelsemotion, computationalmodelsemotionscognition, evaluatingcomutationalmodel, threelevel] and we failed to find computational emotion thinking model already created.

 Marvin Minsky in his book "The emotion machine"[emotionmachine] described human thinking model, and proposed promising base and framework for emotional thinking implementation in computing system.
 He demonstrated that emotions are inseparable parts of thinking.
 There are several number of researchers that share this point of view on emotions.
 Rosalind Picard in her article[affectivecomputingchallanges] "Challenges of affective programming" states: "Although people are the most intelligent systems we know, and people’s emotion appears to play a vital role in regulating and guiding intelligence, it does not mean there might not be a better way to implement some of these goals in machines.
 It may be possible that there is something like the wheel, which has no precise human or animal equivalent, but which provides for some of the same locomotion goals.
-There may exist a kind of alien intelligent living system, something we’ve never encountered, which achieves its intelligence without having anything like emotion."
-Hence there is no good example of unemotional intelligence and emotions are inseparable part of thinking we face the problem of emotional thinking model implementation as soon as we attempt to construct more or less comparable to human intelligence.
+There may exist a kind of alien intelligent living system, something we’ve never encountered, which achieves its intelligence without having anything like emotion.".
+It was demonstrated that emotions plays vital role in learning and decision making [roleofemotions].
+Robert Plutchik in his article "The nature of emotions" [natureofemotions] states that emotions evolved through years and became important part of cognitions, behavior and mind - "What we call cognition - the activity of knowing, learning and thinking, of which emotion is a part—evolved over millions of years.
+Charles Darwin recognized that the process of evolution by natural selection applied not only to anatomic structures but also to an animal’s "mind" and expressive behavior-a conclusion that led him to write a book on emotional expression.".
+Hence there is no example of unemotional intelligence and emotions are inseparable part of thinking we face the problem of emotional thinking model implementation as soon as we attempt to construct more or less comparable to human intelligence.
+This is interdisciplinary work that we have ran to create theoretical basis for computational emotional thinking to be used further for modelling and implementing as code and possible embodiment in social robot.
+There could be selected several domains for future use:

+1. Computer - human social collaboration
+1. Human emotional behavior assessment
+1. Computer games and simulations
+1. Automation of primitive service tasks
+1. Nursing

 We demonstrate below framework based on synthesis of AI, psychology and neuro-science theories and frameworks of emotions.
 We propose mapping and influence mechanism of neurotransmitters to computing system management parameters.

 ## Emotional thinking model